apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Jeffrey Jones Not in ‘Beetlejuice Beetlejuice,’ Despite Easter Egg**
+**Drug overdose deaths again broke a record in 2022, CDC reveals**

-You can read more about it [here](http://www.hollywoodreporter.com/movies/movie-news/jeffrey-jones-not-in-beetlejuice-trailer-1235858325/).
+You can read more about it [here](https://nypost.com/2024/03/22/lifestyle/drug-overdose-deaths-again-broke-a-record-in-2022-cdc-reveals/).

 ## Requirements
 - Python 3.8